ProteanDev/healthcare-records/README.md

 # healthcare-records
-Automatic Synchronization of relevant healthcare documents from a patient's Primary Healthcare Provider into External CRUD Platform APIs
+Automatic Synchronization of relevant healthcare documents from a patient's Primary Healthcare Provider into External CRUD Platform APIs ( Carepatron for example in this case )

 System Design: